ibm-cloud-docs/monitoring/teams.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Working with teams
 {: #teams}

-An administrator or a manager of an IBM Cloud Monitoring with Sysdig instance can create, delete, add members, and change the scope of teams in that instance.
+An administrator or a manager of an {{site.data.keyword.mon_full_notm}} instance can create, delete, add members, and change the scope of teams in that instance.
 {:shortdesc}

-An administrator or a manager of an IBM Cloud Monitoring with Sysdig instance must switch to the *Monitor Operations* team before he can create teams and manage existing teams.
+An administrator or a manager of an {{site.data.keyword.mon_full_notm}} instance must switch to the *Monitor Operations* team before he can create teams and manage existing teams.
 {: tip}

 ## Creating a team